Distributions and Euler systems for the general linear group: Euler systems on the automorphic side

 Note also that the $L$-factor mentioned above is the $L$-factor on the Galois side, i.e., it is written in terms of the characteristic polynomial of Frobenius.
 Our definition is on the automorphic side.
 That is, we use the $L$-factor in terms of Hecke operators.
 Let us illustrate this in the following two examples.

 The simplest example is the Euler system of cyclotomic units.
-(See Section~\ref{sec:cyclotomic Euler} where we worked out the technical details ) Cyclotomic units can be understood as elements in the multiplicative group of cyclotomic fields, and the norm map is the norm map of fields for extension of cyclotomic fields (a divisibility of two ideals, i.e., an integer $N_1$ dividing $N_2$, gives an extension of cyclotomic fields).
+(See Section~\ref{sec:cyclotomic Euler} where we worked out the technical details.)
+Cyclotomic units can be understood as elements in the multiplicative group of cyclotomic fields, and the norm map is the norm map of fields for extension of cyclotomic fields (a divisibility of two ideals, i.e., an integer $N_1$ dividing $N_2$, gives an extension of cyclotomic fields).
 The cyclotomic field $\Q(\zeta_N)$ is the moduli space of the multiplicative group scheme $\Gm$ with level $\Z/N\Z$-structure.
 Then, cyclotomic units or elements of the form $1-\zeta_N$ form an Euler system.
-(Here, the multilicative group of a cyclotomic field is understood as a Galois cohomology (or something related) or as the $K_1$ group of the spectrum of the cyclotomic field).
+(Here, the multiplicative group of a cyclotomic field is understood as a Galois cohomology (or something related) or as the $K_1$ group of the spectrum of the cyclotomic field).
 When $N$ is an integer and $p$ is prime which is prime to $N$, there is a norm map between the multiplicative groups of cyclotomic fields.
-The norm relation states that the norm of $1-\zeta_{Np}$ can be expressed as an Euler factor ($L$-factor) times $1-\zeta_{N}$.
-The Euler factor is in terms of Frobenius (see \cite[Ch.\ 3.2]{Rubin}), but it can also be understood as a Hecke operator obtained by the morphisms induced by the change of level structure.
-Another example is Kato's Euler system.
-The elements are product of Siegel units (Beilinson type elements) in motivic cohomology of (affine) moduli of elliptic curves indexed by the level structures.
+The norm relation states that the norm of $1-\zeta_{Np}$ can be expressed as the $L$-factor at $p$ times $1-\zeta_{N}$.
+The $L$-factor is in terms of Frobenius (see \cite[Ch.\ 3.2]{Rubin}), but it can also be understood as a polynomial in Hecke operators obtained by the morphisms induced by the change of level structure.

-Notice that it is possible to regard the two examples above in a uniform manner from the automorphic point of view.
-The cyclotomic case is for $\GL_1$ of $\Q$ and the modular curve case is for $\GL_2$ of $\Q$.
-The $L$-factor is actually the $L$-factor on the automorphic side and may be interpreted in terms of Hecke operators (see \cite[Prop.\ 2.4, p.126]{Kato}, \cite[Prop.\ 2.3.6,p.399]{Scholl}).
+The other example is Kato's Euler system (see \cite[Prop.\ 2.4, p.126]{Kato}, \cite[Prop.\ 2.3.6, p.399]{Scholl}).
+The elements are products of Siegel units (Beilinson type elements) in motivic cohomology of (affine) moduli of elliptic curves indexed by the level structures.
+When there are two levels $N_1$ and $N_2$, one dividing the other, there is a norm map between the motivic cohomology groups (or K-groups) of the moduli spaces.
+Kato's theorem is that one element is sent to another in the system multiplied by the L-factor in some Hecke operators.